-We've assembled some helpful transportation tips and links for visitors coming to Fairfax County.
+Need assistance getting here?
+We've assembled some helpful transportation tips and links for visitors planning Fairfax County vacations.
 This should help you plan your journey to, and around, Northern Virginia.

 Visitors who choose to drive to Fairfax County and the National Capital region can utilize four major interstates to get you here.
 Interstates 66, 95, 395, and 495 all run through Fairfax County and are the main transportation arteries by which many people arrive here.